 This Report includes the following recommendations that should be made to Education Law Section 3214.
-This Task Force believes that the inclusion of language in Education Law Section 3214 to permit the use of restorative justice practices in lieu of suspension of students would help rectify this growing problem of the School to Prison Pipeline.
+This Task Force believes that the inclusion of language in Education Law Section 3214 to permit and endorse the use of restorative justice practices in lieu of suspension of students will help rectify this growing problem of the "School to Prison Pipeline."
 By statutorily endorsing school district use of alternative disciplinary procedures to suspension, this Task Force believes that many more school districts will utilize this model to treat with student misconduct.
-The Task Force hopes that this will interrupt the disturbing trend of the School to Prison Pipeline.
+The Task Force trusts that this will interrupt the disturbing trend of increase in the flow of the "School to Prison Pipeline."
 The Task Force appreciates that there are several of the over seven hundred New York school districts that have exercised local discretion and have instituted restorative justice techniques.
-Our recommendation should not be taken to suggest that school districts are without authority to adopt restorative justice procedures.
+Our recommendation should not be taken to suggest that school districts were without independent authority to adopt restorative justice procedures.

 This Task Force also recommends that school districts review their code of conducts to include the use of restorative justice practices for specific code of conduct violations.
-While this Task Force does not suggest a change in the law mandating the use of restorative justice practices for code of conduct violations, the New York State Education Department ("NYSED") and the Board of Regents should undertake review of this issue.
+While this Task Force does not suggest a change in the law mandating the use of restorative justice practices for code of conduct violations, the New York State Education Department ("NYSED") and the Board of Regents should undertake review of this statutory modification.

-Finally, the Task Force urges that the New York State Education Department study and consider the following:
+The Task Force urges that the New York State Education Department study and consider the following: